MichaelPoma/ds301-final-project/README.md

 #### Most Predictive Features

-The top 10 most predictive and influential feature (words) that led to predictive success followed:
+Some of the vectorized Tweet features that led to positive sentiment labeled tweets follow:

-1. Feature 1
+1. absolutely
-2. Feature 2
+2. exactly
-3. Feature 3
+3. good
-4. Feature 4
+4. great
-5. Feature 5
+5. interesting
-6. Feature 6
+6. like
-7. Feature 7
+7. real
-8. Feature 8
+8. right
-9. Feature 9
+9. work
-10. Feature 10
+10. yeah

-- INCLUDE: Images of SHAP sentiment analysis features (Beeswarm/Waterfall chart)

 ## Recommendations based on Observations Going Forward